Several years ago I was asked to find and read a passage from "a book that changed my life". I chose "A Fable for Tomorrow" from Rachel Carson's

-Rachel: The Story of Rachel Carson - by Amy Ehrlich
+Rachel: The Story of Rachel Carson by Amy Ehrlich; and

 liked to walk by the ocean when the tide was low.
 The currents of the water crossed over each other in rippled lines, like the tide lines edged with seaweed on the beach.
 And when the tide was coming in, there was a great whoosh of water and the earlier lines were erased.
 Rachel watched the sea with a writer's eyes and then went back to the Woods Hole research library to find out why it ebbs and flows.